 Born: 13 May 1986

-Birthplace: New York, New York
+Birthplace: New York City, New York

-The creator and star of the TV series Girls
+Best known as: The creator and star of the TV series Girls

 Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.